agnesoft/agdb/docs/queries.md

 QueryBuilder::insert().edges().from(QueryBuilder::search().from("a").where_().node().query()).to(QueryBuilder::search().from("b").where_().node().query()).values_uniform(vec![("k", "v").into(), (1, 10).into()]).query();
 ```

 The `from` and `to` represents list of origins and destinations of the edges to be inserted.
 As per [`QueryIds`](#queryids--queryid) it can be a list, single value, search query or even a result of another query (e.g. [insert nodes](#insert-nodes)) through the call of convenient `QueryResult::ids()` method.
 All ids must be `node`s and all must exist in the database otherwise data error will occur.
 If the `values` is [`QueryValues::Single`](#queryvalues) all edges will be associated with the copy of the same properties.
 If `values` is [`QueryValues::Multi`](#queryvalues) then the number of edges being inserted must match the provided values otherwise a logic error will occur.
 By default the `from` and `to` are expected to be of equal length specifying at each index the pair of nodes to connect with an edge.
 If all-to-all is desired set the `each` flag to `true`.
 The rule about the `values` [`QueryValues::Multi`](#queryvalues) still applies though so there must be enough values for all nodes resulting from the combination.
+The values can be inferred from user defined types if they implement `DbUserValue` trait (`#derive(agdb::UserValue)`).
+Both singular nad vectorized versions are supported.

 The result will contain: